-We could have 100’s or 1000’s of people liking us….. but none of it will mean anything to us if we do not love ourselves!
-Because how can we accept love from others if we consider that we are not even worthy of our love?
+We could have hundreds or thousands of people ‘like’ us….. but none of it will mean anything to us if we do not love ourselves!
+Because how can we accept love from others if we consider that we are not even worthy of our own love?

 The question of whether people like us or not is something we will only be concerned with if we are insecure and lacking in self-confidence.
 For people who are at peace with themselves and are enjoying their lives, whether other people like them or not is irrelevant.

 It’s only insecure people that need the approval of others to reassure them that they are likable.
 The ‘likes’ give the impression, however only temporarily, that they are ok, that life isn’t so bad, and that they are somehow worthy.
 This allows the insecure person to temporarily suspend their dislike of themselves.
 They somehow reason that “if I’m liked by others, maybe I’m not so bad after all and maybe I could even like myself a little more?”

 The problem we have is not one of being ‘unlikeable.’
 The problem is our perception of ourselves.
 At some time in the past, we accepted an idea that we were unlikeable, and then the more we thought about it, or were exposed to this idea, the stronger it became.

 Repeated thoughts become our beliefs…. and our beliefs become ingrained into our psyche.
 However, just because we currently believe something, does not mean it is true.
 We could have just as easily picked up on the times when we were liked, and people said complimentary things about us.
 If we did this, our beliefs would instead affirm that we are, in fact, likable and worthy of our own love.…